CrystalExch/Crystal-Contracts/README.md

 known issue:
 call to registerUser() from markets has the protocol as msg.sender, either delegate call or forward the actual caller

+registeruser in getamountsin/getamounts out is duplicate and unnecessary, already handled in market